MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

     )
     ```

+4. Save the changes to the code file.

 ## Run your application

 Now that your app has been configured, run it to send your request to your model and observe the response.
 You'll notice the only difference between the different options is the content of the prompt, all other parameters (such as token count and temperature) remain the same for each request.